American Express and the National Theatre are working in partnership to provide Cardmembers with access to some of the very best of British theatre.

 Caryl Churchill's play tells the story of the men and women who went into battle for the soul of England.
 Travelex £15 Tickets.

 A wild comedy of love and cash by George Farquhar.
 Travelex £15 Tickets.

 Ralph Fiennes took on the role of Jack Tanner in this exhilarating reinvention of Shaw’s witty, provocative classic.

 The National Theatre’s acclaimed production based on Mark Haddon’s award-winning novel, adapted by Simon Stephens and directed by Marianne Elliott.

-The National's international smash-hit production, now booking into 2014 at the New London Theatre in the West End.
+The National's international smash-hit production, now booking to February 2016 at the New London Theatre in the West End.

 Stephen Adly Guirgis’s whip-smart look at love and addiction finds light even in the darkest corners of New York City